victorliu-sq/PaperWriting/FlashSMP.md

-You can insert sentences, deleted sentences and reorder sentences to strengthen the connections between sentences
+You can insert sentences, deleted sentences and reorder sentences to strengthen the connections between sentencesYou can insert sentences, deleted sentences and reorder sentences to strengthen the connections between sentences

-, and use other words as long as you think it will make it more readable, logical and native for a paper

 # Title